MissStrong/ICS4UE_Semester_1_2018-2019/22_Activity_17_Abstract_Data_Types/1-Lesson-Abstract-Data-Types.md

 > Exercise 17-1
 >
 > Download and run the [Abstract Data Types Example](../Java_Programs/AbstractDataTypesExamples.zip) project to see how `Stack`, `PriorityQueue`, `ArrayDeque`, `HashMap`, and `HashSet` work.

+> Exercise 17-2
+>
+> Download and run the [Stack Problem](../Java_Programs/StackProblem.zip) project to see an implementation of a problem that a stack is suitable for.
+There are two methods that do the same thing: one uses `Stack` and the other does not.
+The one that uses `Stack` is easier to read and was easier to write.